vEnhance/1802/src/flux.typ

 This section will be pretty reminiscent of @sec-work.
 We'll start by giving a "bare-hands" definition of the flux through a parametrized surface.
-It will be usable, but pretty cumbersome, so we'll immediately try to find ways to shortcut it.
+It will be usable, but pretty cumbersome, so in the next section @sec-divthm we'll immediately try to find ways to shortcut it.
 For 18.02, the methods available to you will be

-- Bare-hands parametrization
+- Bare-hands parametrization (covered here)
-- Shortcut: Transforming to a surface area integral
+- Shortcut: Transforming to a surface area integral (covered in @sec-divthm)
+- Shortcut when the surface is a level surface (covered in @sec-divthm)
-- Shortcut: The divergence theorem (converting to a 3D volume integral)
+- Shortcut: The divergence theorem, by converting to a 3D volume integral (covered in @sec-divthm)
-- Shortcut: Stokes' theorem, if the vector field happens to be a curl.
+- Shortcut: Stokes' theorem, if the vector field happens to be a curl (covered in @sec-badstokes)

-We'll discuss the next three in the next section @sec-divstokes.

-In general, bare-hands parametrization can be cumbersome, so the shortcuts will matter even more than they did for work.

 == [TEXT] The definition of flux using bare-hands parametrization